axiom-crypto/axiom-docs/docs/docs/axiom-developer-flow/deployment/querying-with-webapp.md

 This tutorial gives an explanation of what's happening as we run .
 It assumes that you've already run `npx create-axiom-client` and selected the Next.js option to build a Next.js webapp scaffold.

+The reference implementation is in this repository: [https://github.com/axiom-crypto/axiom-scaffold-nextjs/](https://github.com/axiom-crypto/axiom-scaffold-nextjs/)

 ## Setup

 You will need to duplicate `.env.local.example` and rename as `.env.local`, and then add your environment variables to `.env.local`.